-More than three-quarters of young farmers suid that the incorse of though out-doin compared to their incorne received was " alter's through externey-to-allerging."
-The higher the respondents had been farming, the higher the respondents had been farming.
-The 9% of young farmers with five to 10 years, and 85.4% of young farmers with free to 10 years, and 65.4% of young that the cost of production being greater than the price they receive for their products is a challenge."
+More than three-quarters of young farmers assid that the high cost of production compared to their income received was "attitle" through "externely-challenging."
+The longer the responders had been farming the higher the responders had been farming the higher the rate of response.
+77.9% of young farmers with five to 10 years, and 86.4% of young farmers with five to 10 years, and 86.4% of young farmers with the boast of production being greater than the price they receive for their products is a challenge."

-Whether farming for one year or ten, young tarmes are passionate about here work.
-Farming is often a bloor of love, but love is not reacual to statini farmers truckupt long work weeks and grueling seasons.
-More than 64% of young farm worriers worked more than not-quartig what is season, min more than on-quartig what is season, more farm weeks similary, more than half of young farmers employed on a farm or ranch worked more than full-time oung their fars season,"
+Whether familing for one year or ten, young farmers are passionate about their work.
+Farming is often a black or flowe, but love is not enough to sustain farmers through long work weeks and gruelling seasons.
+More than 6% of young farm owners worked nore than fall-time during their last season, with more than one-quarter working 61 hours or more per week.
+Similarly more than half of young farmers employed on a farm or ranch worked more than half of young farmers employed on a farm or ranch worked more than full-time outing their iss season."

-At the National Young Farmers Coalition, we believe in constructively, prolenging data economic paradigms by achowledging the limits of an agriculture system that exists within the confines of capalitism, we work towards creating a public agricultural system where farming is a recognized public service. local and regional food systems are supported, and workes are fairly compensated.
+At the National Young Farmers Coalition, we believe in constructively childenging existing economic paradigms, by acknowledging the limits of an agriculture system that exists within the confines of capalisms, we work towards creating a public agricultural system where farming is a recognized public service, local and regional food systems are supported, and workers are fairly compensated.